LiveGameDesignWorkshop/LiveGameDesignWorkshop.github.io/index.markdown

 {% endcomment %}
 **The Live Game Design workshop** brings together researchers, practitioners, and educators who develop and apply game design tools.
 Together, we explore how better tools can empower creators, accelerate prototyping, support education, and make design more engaging, intuitive, and live.

+Topics include:
+* Applying game design and development tools in practice.
+* Teaching game design and digital prototyping to students and novices.
+* Creating live, AI-assisted, and visual programming tools for game design.

 # Venue
 The Live Game Design workshop is co-located with the International Conference on the Foundations of Digital Games (FDG 2025), organized in Vienna and Graz. [http://fdg2025.org](http://fdg2025.org)
 * **Date:** April 15th 2025